 All industries can take advantage of being bonded because all consumers like to know that they won’t completely lose their money if work is unsatisfactory.
 However, some of the biggest users of bonds are the construction industry and the various levels of government, which are required to have as much certainty as possible in hiring contractors, so as to safeguard taxpayers’ money.
 (Payment, performance, and bid bonds are a few types).

 One of the biggest benefits of having your venture bonded is that it can keep you competitive in the marketplace for whatever industry you happen to be in.
 If your rivals are insured and bonded and your operation is not, it is quite likely that your competitors will be selected far more often than your company will be.

 Since a great many of your potential customers are not going to know about your reputation or about how professional your service is, they might have nothing to provide them with any certainty of quality workmanship – unless you are properly bonded.
 If your operation is insured and bonded, that then becomes a selling point that you can use to advantage in marketing and advertising campaigns, so that you can appeal to the reliability aspect of your company.

 How you can get Insurance and Bonding for Small Business:

-If you’re wondering how to get bonded and insured for a small business, there’s one very quick, reliable answer – contact NFP Surety.
-NFP is one of the largest and most reliable bonding companies in the country, and we are sellers of both bonds and insurance policies, especially to new or smallish operations.
-Whatever kind of venture you may be in, we can issue a bond which will cover it, and since we’re authorized to sell in all 50 states, we can handle all your bonding needs wherever you may be located.
+If you’re wondering how to easily get bonded, there’s one very quick, reliable answer – contact Surety by NFP.
+NFP is one of the largest and most reliable insurance and bonding companies in the country, and we are sellers of both bonds and insurance policies, especially to new or smallish operations.
+Whatever kind of venture you may be in, we can issue a bond that will cover it, and since we’re authorized to sell in all 50 states, we can handle all your bonding needs wherever you may be located.
 Contact us today, and stop losing money and work to your bonded rivals.